Cerebral Palsy International Sports and Recreation Association

-The Cerebral Palsy International Sports and Recreation Association (CPISRA) is an international sports and recreation association for cerebral palsy and related neurological conditions.
-CPISRA organise recreational opportunities, develop adaptive sports and organise sport events for people with Cerebral Palsy and related neurological conditions.
+The Cerebral Palsy International Sports and Recreation Association (CPISRA), a founding member of the Paralympic movement, was an international sports and recreation association for cerebral palsy and related neurological conditions.
+CPISRA organised recreational opportunities, developed adaptive sports and organised sport events for people with Cerebral Palsy and related neurological conditions.
 CPISRA was formed in 1969.
-It is made up of worldwide members and a community of volunteers including an advisory board, specialist committees and networks.
+It was made up of worldwide members and a community of volunteers including an advisory board, specialist committees and networks.

+In November 2022, CPISRA merged with IWAS (International Wheelchair and Amputee Sports Federation) to form World Abilitysport.

+CPISRA and IWAS were both IOSD members of the International Paralympic Committee (IPC).
+Combined they are the IPC’s IOSD for persons with physical disability.